buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBuildingStorey.md

 ### Spatial Decomposition

-> NOTE&nbsp; By using the inverse relationship _IfcBuildingStorey.IsDecomposedBy_ it references IfcBuildingStorey || IfcSpace through _IfcRelAggregates.RelatedObjects_.
+> NOTE  By using the inverse relationship _IfcBuildingStorey.IsDecomposedBy_ it references IfcBuildingStorey || IfcSpace through _IfcRelAggregates.RelatedObjects_.
 If it refers to another instance of IfcBuildingStorey, the referenced IfcBuildingStorey needs to have a different and lower CompositionType, i.e. ELEMENT (if the other IfcBuildingStorey has COMPLEX), or PARTIAL (if the other IfcBuildingStorey has ELEMENT).

-> NOTE&nbsp; Multi storey spaces shall be spatially contained by only a single building storey, usually it is the building storey where the base of the space lies.
+> NOTE  Multi storey spaces shall be spatially contained by only a single building storey, usually it is the building storey where the base of the space lies.

 ### Storey Attributes